pendragonarthur/pendragonarthur/README.md

 - React
 - Flutter
 - Python
-- And basically all the front-end stuff.
+- And basically all the full stack stuff.

 My first language is Portugues and I am fluent in English.